 Once you’ve signed up, you’ll get 20 referral links that you can share with friends and family.
 Each time they sign up, you both get a free share.

 Trading 212 is an investment app and I’m not advocating trading.
 If you decide to, that is, of course, up to you.
 But regardless, this app is a really easy way to make decent cash.
 So far I have withdrawn £103.14.
 That is completely free money.
+I decided to send mine to my emergency savings fund, so it’s given that account a nice boost and I’m earning interest on top!

 Here’s what to do: